Find Affordable College Courses

 96 Yearly Graduations

 Purdue University - Main Campus comes in at #6 on our list of the most popular colleges offering master's degrees in engineering.
 Each year, around 46,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
-For the 2020-2021 academic year, 96 master's degrees were handed out to engineering majors at Purdue.
-About 34% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 96 people received their master's degree in engineering from Purdue.
+Of these students, 33% were women and 16% were members of underrepresented racial-ethnic groups.
+Those who complete their master's degree in engineering at Purdue University - Main Campus make a median salary of 102,396.

 #7